Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Introduction

-As alternative approach Mahan and Sofo~\cite{SOFO96} addressed the problem in a formal way, looking for the material with suitable shape of the carrier energy levels distribution, i.e. with transport distribution function $\mathcal T(E)$, which guarantees, at given lattice thermal conductivity, the highest figure of merit.
-The authors demonstrate that for this goal the carriers in the material should possess energy distribution as narrow as possible, i.e. a $\delta$-like shape.
-Along this line, the impact of energy spectrum width~\cite{LINKE05,LUO13} and of other shapes in $\mathcal T(E)$, as step-, box-, lorentzian\cite{BW36} and Fano\cite{MIRO10,SSP} like features, have been successively considered~\cite{BEVI16} depending on specific problems or suggested by quantum broadening effects due the contacts.
-In particular, sharp features in $\mathcal T(E)$ approaching $\delta$-shape have been realised and analysed in terms of single lorentzian peaks of vanishing width $\Gamma$~\cite{LIU18,LUO16}, in quantum dots weakly interacting with the contacts~\cite{RSAN15,TALBO17,MENI18} and in the presence of electron-electron interaction\cite{KRO18}, single molecule junctions \cite{TORRES15}, molecular electronics~\cite{REDDY07,LAMBERT16,HANGGI84}, resonant tunneling devices~\cite{PATIL17}.
+As alternative approach Mahan and Sofo~\cite{Mahan1996} addressed the problem in a formal way, looking for the material with an optimal transport coefficient $\mathcal T(E)$ that guarantees, at given lattice thermal conductivity, the highest $ZT$.
+A transmission coefficient with $\delta$-like shape turned out to be the ideal choice.
+Along this line, the impact of energy spectrum width~\cite{Humphrey2005,Luo2013} and of other $\mathcal T(E)$ shapes as box-, Lorentzian\cite{Breit1936} and Fano\cite{Miroshnichenko2010,Grosso2014} like features, were successively considered~\cite{Bevilacqua2016} depending on specific problems or suggested by quantum broadening effects due the contacts.
+In particular, sharp features in $\mathcal T(E)$ approaching $\delta$-shape were realized and analyzed in terms of narrow rectangular shapes\cite{Yu2016} or single Lorentzian peaks of vanishing width $\Gamma$~\cite{Liu2018,Luo2016}, in quantum dots weakly interacting with the contacts~\cite{Sothmann2015,Talbo2017,Menichetti2018} and in the presence of electron-electron interaction\cite{Zubov2018}, in single molecule junctions~\cite{Torres2015}, molecular electronics~\cite{Reddy2007,Lambert2016,Zhan2011}, and resonant tunneling devices~\cite{Patil2017}.

+The weaknesses, for practical realizations, of the strictly $\delta$-shape transmission coefficient proposed by Mahan and Sofo~\cite{Mahan1996}, and its conceptual limit, have been fully evidenced in the literature~\cite{ Whitney2014,Whitney2015,Luo2018}.
+As shown by Whitney\cite{Whitney2014,Whitney2015}, in the absence of phonon contribution to thermal conductance, such a limitation can be overcome by maximizing the efficiency for given output power.
+Most importantly he provided analytic expressions for quantum bounds of output power and heat currents for thermoelectric systems with box-like or step-like transmission functions.